enkidevs/curriculum/regular-expressions/introduction/basic-syntax-ii/regex-ranges-ii.md

 `[^0-9]` is equivalent to `/D`

-Note how most patterns can be written using the technique from the previous insight as they are really *two sides of the same coin.* By having both choices, you can decide which one is easier to write and understand when creating your own patterns.
+Most patterns can be written using the technique from the previous insight as they are really *two sides of the same coin*.

+By having both choices, you can decide which one is easier to write and understand when creating your own patterns.

 ---
 ## Practice